 Arrange them on a baking sheet.
 I like to put tin foil down first, and spray some cooking spray on it as well.

-Sprinkle salt and pepper (I like fresh-ground for both) on them.
-You could add a little garlic powder if you wanted, too, but I didn’t bother this time.
+Sprinkle salt and pepper (I like fresh-ground for both) on them, and then garlic powder (my roasting vegetable secret weapon!).

 Roast in the oven for 15-20 minutes depending on your oven.
 I’d say 20 is a safe bet, I kept checking them every minute or two after the 15-minute mark passed, because I wanted them good and crispy but not burnt.